xuwenkang80/mai_pico/README.md

 ### Housing
   * It's your job to design it and make it look nice.

+### RGB Light
+  * All RGB lights are daisy-chained in just one WS2812B chain following this order:
+    * [8x Button Nodes] -> [3x Cabinet Nodes] -> [1x Banner Node] -> [1x AIME Node]
+  * You can set chained RGB LED numbers for each node (Button, Cabinet or Banner) using `rgb` command. `0` means ignore the nodes.
+Note that AIME node supports up to 16 LEDs, and you can't change it.
+  * If two or more RGB LEDs are connected parallelly (sharing the same input), they're considered as one node.

 ### Firmware
 * UF2 file is in `Production\Firmware` folder.